The WSIB shall not review the future economic loss (FEL) payments more than 60 months post-initial FEL determination, unless:

 FEL supplements - 60-month post-initial FEL determination

-After the 60-month post-initial FEL determination, workers receiving a FEL benefit (including a FEL sustainability benefit) may be entitled to a FEL supplement if the worker
+After the 60-month post-initial FEL determination, a worker receiving a FEL benefit (including a FEL sustainability benefit) may be entitled to a FEL supplement if they:

-- is participating in a WT plan and the plan is not completed when the 60th month review point is reached, or
+- are participating in a RTW plan (with training) and the plan is not completed when the 60th month review point is reached, or

-- experiences a significant deterioration in his or her clinical condition, and the worker co-operates and participates in a medical rehabilitation (MR) program.
+- experience a significant deterioration in their clinical condition, and they co-operate and participate in a medical rehabilitation (MR) program.

 An MR program is any course of medical or paramedical treatment or care for a work-related injury.
 The purpose of an MR program is to bring the worker to a state of maximum medical recovery so that the worker may return to suitable and available employment.